 How to use it

-To magnify in a more temporary way, press the Accessibility button, then tap and hold anywhere on the screen.
-Now you can drag your finger around to change the area that is magnified.
+To magnify more temporarily, press the Accessibility button, then tap and hold it anywhere on the screen.
+Now you can drag your finger around to change the magnified area.
 Just lift your finger off the screen to stop the magnification.

-To have text magnified for you as you type, use the Magnify typing option.
+Use the Magnify typing option to have text magnified for you as you type.
 Go to Settings > Accessibility > Magnification to access this feature.

 Things to remember about magnification